tauthethirtythird/io_qp2_rule_kor/readme.md

 This mode uses All-Mini spin rules, spin clears of every tetromino are `Special clears`, they can increase B2B count (With only T being a regular spin if 3-corner rule is passed, if 3-corner rule isn't passed or if it's a non-T tetromino then as long as it's immobile then it counts as Mini, with same attack as regular line clears, clear 1/2/3 send 0/1/2)

-All Clears send 3 attack, but also count as +2 B2B (calculated separate from spins) (different from regular TL, TL sends 5 attack but +1 B2B)
+All Clears send 3 attack, but also count as +2 B2B (calculated separate from spins) (slightly different from regular TL, TL sends 5 attack but +1 B2B)

-B2B starts counting from the second `Special clear`, and adds an extra 1 attack sent (unlike s1 TL with gradual increase)
+B2B starts counting from the second `Special clear`, and adds an extra 1 attack sent

-Though there is another surge counter off B2B, when B2B is broken it sends a spike (B2B count -3, or amount of special clears -4)
+delete: Though there is another surge counter off B2B, when B2B is broken it sends a spike (B2B count -3, or amount of special clears -4)

 All attacks keep decimals in calculation, the decimals follow their value probability, for example 1.2 has a 20% chance to become 2, 80% chance to become 1)

+### Surge Attack

+When B2B is broken a large attack is created,

 ## Garbage hole positions